skiptools/swift-sqlcipher/Documentation/Index.md

 ## Custom Types

-SQLite.swift supports serializing and deserializing any custom type as long as it conforms to the `Value` protocol.
+SQLiteDB supports serializing and deserializing any custom type as long as it conforms to the `Value` protocol.

 ```swift